 Step back in time when you visit Fota House and experience the grandeur of a stately home complete with an excellent landscape painting collection.
 Guided tours of this house, which is a well preserved example of Regency Period Architecture dating back to the 19th century, are available.

 Fota Gardens contain many rare plant and tree species and the peaceful setting with manicured gardens and arboretum is a lovely serene place to wander around free of charge.

 These attractions are within easy reach of Cork city either by car or it is possible to travel from Cork to Fota Island by train as well.
 Visit Irish Rail for more information.

-9. Whale Watching with Colin Barnes and Lough Hyne
+Whale Watching with Colin Barnes and a visit to Lough Hyne

 Ireland’s coast is well known for its great biodiversity and is an ideal location for top-class whale and dolphin watching.
 Colin Barnes of Whale Watch Cork is an extremely knowledgeable whale watch operator who runs tours year round from Reen Pier near Union Hall in West Cork.
 He will try his very best to ensure that you get some close encounters with these amazing marine mammals.
 On a good day, it may be possible to see minke, fin or even humpback whales along the Irish coast, not to mention lots of other seabirds and other wildlife!

 If time allows, you could also visit Lough Hyne, Europe’s only salt water lake near Skibbereen.
 This a nature reserve is a haven of biodiversity and also offers great opportunities for kayaking.